 As a part of the University of California artists’ residency program, LAIT is being demonstrated through a participatory mobile device improvisation using the LAIT app.
 Afterwards, based upon feedback from participants, we may remake the app and redo the improvisation, to explore possibilities within this innovative art form.
 Participants are urged to bring Apple or Android smartphones and/or tablets, and to have their batteries fully charged just prior to the workshop.
 Additionally, Toenjes will guest teach in INTERFACE Ensemble (Hall’s student ensemble), Dance and Video, and will present his LAIT workshop which is free and open to the UCI community in the xMPL Theater on Friday, October 23rd at noon.

 In November 2015 we used LAIT in another dance choreography, this time by choreographer David Marchant, Professor of the Practice at Washington University in St. Louis.
 An interesting inside view comes from Bob McGrath, who wrote this article for the local magazine Smile Politely:

-The next dance using LAIT is being developed at the University of Illinois.
-Chad Michael Hall from the University of California-Irvine is once again working with LAIT’s director John Toenjes to make a new dance featuring LAIT.
+The next dance using LAIT was developed at the University of Illinois.
+Chad Michael Hall from the University of California-Irvine once again worked with LAIT’s director John Toenjes and Tony Reimer to make a new dance featuring LAIT.
 We were excited to use the nearly-released version 1.2 of LAIT in this dance, which was shown in its nascent state on April 8-9, 2016 in the Krannert Center Playhouse Theater.
 We had lots of people come to check out the latest theatrical use of LAIT in a dance context, and this performance generated a lot of interest, and a lot of press.
-We will be updating the show for the U of Illinois Department of Dance February Dance: Designed Environments concert.
-Stay tuned for that production!
-In the meantime, you will want to watch the video of our workshop preview: